McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 3) PS:> Get-ChildItem -recurse | ForEach { Get-Item $_.Filename -stream * } | Where stream -ne ':$DATA' = search all subdirectories for ADS.

-*Collect Metadata*
+*Collect Metadata on files*
-1) Use exiftool for Windows.

-Watch out for
-1) Size.
-2) Timestamps ( Access,Creation,Modification).
-3) File type and File Type extension.It's pretty common for attackers to change the extension of their scripts into something trivial such as .bmp / .jpg etc in order to avoid detection.
+Use exiftool for Windows.Watch out for Size,Timestamps ( Access,Creation,Modification),File type and File Type extension(It's pretty common for attackers to change the extension of their scripts into something trivial such as .bmp / .jpg etc in order to avoid detection),File permissions etc
-4) File permissions.

 *DeepBlueCLI*
 DeepBlueCLI - a PowerShell Module for Threat Hunting via Windows Event Logs.
 It can work with the below Windows event logs:
-Windows Security
+*Windows Security
-Windows System
+*Windows System
-Windows Application
+*Windows Application
 Windows PowerShell
 Sysmon
 More info below